Charles Lewis Camp: Historical work

-Camp was also an important bibliographer and historian of Western America.
+Camp was also an important bibliographer and historian of Western America, first becoming interested in the subject after returning to his studies at Columbia and feeling homesick.
 This aspect of his career is represented most notably by two works.
 The first is his biography of American pioneer James Clyman, which Bernard De Voto called "one of the half-dozen classics in the field."
-The second work was the third edition of The Plains and the Rockies, published in 1953, which Camp annotated heavily.
-He was the 1970 recipient of the California Historical Society's Henry Raup Wagner Memorial Award.
+The second work was the third edition of The Plains and the Rockies, published in 1953, in which Camp annotated and expanded on the work of Henry R. Wagner.
+Between 1923 and 1934, Camp was a director of the California Historical Society and a member of its Publications Committee; he frequently contributed to the California Historical Society Quarterly with work on Kit Carson, George Yount, and Benjamin Dore.
+In 1970, he received the Society's Henry Raup Wagner Memorial Award.